nchavez1/classes/class-03/README.md

         data = d3.json('https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/1.0_week.geojson');

-    Both approaches produce the same `data` Object, that is, a JavaScript Object representation of the GeoJSON "FeatureCollection" of earthquakes.
+    Both approaches produce the same `data` Object, that is, a JavaScript Object representing the GeoJSON "FeatureCollection" of earthquakes.

 3. Create an `Array` of earthquake Features, `quakes`.
 Each element of `quakes` is a single GeoJSON Feature: